 Marley and Me is relatable to any pet owner!
 The story follows a dog and his two owners who are just trying to get by as writers.
 Fortunately for John, Marley, his dog, is just the sort of character to inspire his articles.
 Pretty soon, much of South Florida is following Marley’s antics through John’s column in the paper.

 Doctor Dolittle is one of the quintessential ‘what if’ movies exploring pets and human communication.
 A doctor born with the gift of understanding and talking to animals learns to befriend them and get himself into trouble because of it.
-This movie not only explores animal communication, but also a range of animals from vermin to fowl to cats and dogs.
+This movie not only explores animal communication, but also a range of animals from wildlife to cats and dogs.

 Hotel for Dogs begins by introducing two kind-hearted foster children who are always getting themselves into trouble.
 They have a dog that they are trying to hide, and soon find the perfect opportunity to do so – in an abandoned hotel.
 The abandoned hotel eventually turns into a retreat for all stray dogs in the area.